 Play therapy can include treatment tools that are as simple as sand, blocks, balloons and paper; these are helpful in assessing and treating nearly everyone who enters therapy.
 Anger, sadness, joy, fear—the emotions can be expressed and experienced via non-traditional therapy methods.

-The inability to disclose mental health information, electively or unintentionally, can slow the assessment and treatment process.
+The inability of a person to traditionally disclose (talk about for example) mental health information, electively (due to some inhibition) or unintentionally (inability to use words), can slow the assessment and the treatment planning process.
 With what seems to be simple art, music or play treatment time can be accelerated substantially.